awsmine/Terraform_projects/README.md

 # Terraform_projects
-A repo of of all my Terraform Projects
+A repo of all my Terraform Projects